 I’ve also downloaded the soundtrack for the series.
 Mark Snow‘s score for the show is wonderfully atmospheric and adds a lot of excitement to it, so it’s great to get some of the music from the earliest seasons in this way, including the full version of the iconic theme tune (entitled Materia Primoris).
 It’s one of those legendary earworms of a theme tune that everybody knows.

 I’ve also got the soundtrack album for the first film, which I’ve had on CD for many years.
 I can’t remember if I actually saw the film itself, as it was so long ago, but it’s possible I did.
 But in any case, it is a pretty good album with a decent selection of tracks, although I would say the first half of the album is better than the last.
-That said, there is an easter egg in the last track, if you fast forward to 10:13.
-I haven’t got the second film’s soundtrack yet, but once I’ve got around to watching that film I’ll get the music too.
+That said, there is a spoken word easter egg in the last track, if you fast forward to 10:13.
+I haven’t got the second film’s soundtrack yet, but once I’ve got around to watching that film I’ll probably get that too.

 So I’m really glad I’ve got back into the series afresh.
 I’ll continue watching other things as well of course, but this is something that will keep me going for a while.
 I know there are a couple of related shows too – Millennium and The Lone Gunmen – each of which was ultimately cancelled and had some kind of conclusion within episodes of The X-Files.
 So maybe I’ll try them one day, but I’m not in any rush to do so.